instana/go-sensor/example/README.md

 * [OpenTracing](./opentracing) - an example of usage of Instana tracer in an app instrumented with OpenTracing
 * [gRPC](./grpc-client-server) - an example of usage of Instana tracer in an app instrumented with gRPC
 * [Gin](./gin) - an example of usage of Instana tracer to instrument a Gin application
+* [Gorilla mux](./gorillamux) - an example of usage of Instana tracer to instrument a Gorilla mux router

 For more up-to-date instrumentation code examples please consult the respective package documentation page: